rsmusllp/king-phisher/docs/source/server/database/schema.rst

    .. db:field:: campaign_id

+      The identifier of the campaign the deaddrop agent was generated for.

       :nullable: False
       :foreignkey: :db:fld:`campaigns.id`

    .. db:field:: destination

+      A descriptive field describing where the agent was deployed to.
+Used for reporting and tracking purposes.

       :nullable: True
       :type: String

 .. db:table:: industries

+   An industry in which a company operates in.

    .. db:field:: id